Alternate Routes: The Pali is closed? Consider Kalaniana‘ole Highway.

 Shortly after Makapu‘u Lighthouse, the highway starts descending back down to sea level.
 On your left will be Sea Life Park where you can experience dolphins, green sea turtles and other sea creatures from the islands and around the world.
 Directly across the street is Makapu‘u Beach and the Makapu‘u tidepools, which is a great place to stretch your legs, do a little exploring and take a quick dip.

 Beyond that lie the towns of Waimānalo and Kailua.
-Those are an adventure worth their own entry.
-More on those in Part 2, coming soon!
+Those are an adventure worth their own entry, and perhaps weʻll do a write-up on them soon.

 Looking out towards Waimānalo, from Makapu‘u.
 Sea Life Park is in the lower left.

 Book Your Vacation

 Plan your own idyllic getaway with the Hawaii travel experts.
 Our partner, Pleasant Holidays, has created unforgettable vacations to the Hawaiian Islands for more than half a century, and can help you with all your travel arrangements.